-5. Floating Holidays:
+- 5. Floating Holidays: - a.

-a.
 Intercity Transit employees work many traditional holidays.
 In lieu of these holidays, each "eligible employee" will receive floating holidays each year.
-These will be awarded by adding up to forty-six vacation hours to each employee's accumulated vacation hours on January 1 of each year.
+These will be awarded by adding up to fifty-four (54) vacation hours to each employee's accumulated vacation hours on January 1 of each year.

-Employees who are not active for duty on January 1, and return to work after January 15 and remain in paid status, shall receive accrued floating holidays in the form of vacation hours on their date of return to work per the following schedule.
+Employees who are not active for duty on January 1 and return to work after January 15 and remain in paid status, shall receive accrued floating holidays in the form of vacation hours on their date of return to work (or date of hire into the bargaining unit) per the following schedule.

-Returning to work by April 1: 37 hours

-Returning to work by July 1: 28 hours

-Returning to work by October 1: 19 hours

-b.
-Employees hired after January 1, will receive 10 hours of floating holiday time in the form of vacation leave on the date of classification and will accrue vacation hours in lieu of floating holiday time according to the following schedule:
+Returning to work by April 1:43 hoursReturning to work by July 1:33 hoursReturning to work by October 1:22 hours b.
+Employees hired after January 1, will receive 11 hours of floating holiday time in the form of vacation leave on the date of classification and will accrue vacation hours in lieu of floating holiday time according to the following schedule:

-April 1:
+April 1: 32 hours

-27 hours

-July 1:
+July 1: 22 hours

-18 hours

-October 1:
+October 1: 11 hours

-9 hours